 The lyrics of the ballad really narrate the heartwarming behind the moment, especially with the line bittersweet and strange, finding you can change, learning you were wrong.

-This troper's favorite moment of the dance scene is when they're about to dance, the Beast is visibly (and audibly) nervous, and then Belle guides his hands to their proper place and makes him feel at ease.
+When they're about to dance, the Beast is visibly (and audibly) nervous, and then Belle guides his hands to their proper place and makes him feel at ease.

 The Beast saves Belle from a pack of wolves her first night in the castle.
 While grand and daring and heroic, it's also motivated somewhat by selfishness: if she dies, he has no chance of becoming human again.
 The first truly selfless act we see from him is when he takes Belle with him to show her the castle library, which he presents to her as a gift.
 His childlike glee and excitement as he pulls open the drapes, and her expression of astonishment and wonder (matching the audience's), are truly touching, and the first signs that there really is hope for them.